Determining the appropriate torque specification to tighten

 Torque Wrench: Use a calibrated torque wrench.
 This tool is crucial for applying the specified torque accurately.
 It helps prevent both under-tightening, which can lead to loosening, and over-tightening, which can cause damage.

 Incremental Tightening: Apply torque gradually and incrementally.
-Avoid sudden or excessive force, as this can potentially damage the hexagonal nuts or the components being fastened.
-Gradual tightening helps distribute the force evenly.
+Avoid sudden or excessive force, as this can potentially damage the

 Thread Condition: Ensure that the threads on both the nut and the bolt are clean, free from damage, and properly aligned.
 Damaged or dirty threads can impact the accuracy of the torque applied.